What Should I do After A Dog Attack?

 Dog bite wounds can be very serious.
 But even seemingly small wounds can result in serious infections and/or permanent scarring.
 Big or small, you should seek medical care from a trained professional to ensure that the wound is properly cleaned and, if necessary, sewn up.
 Dog bite wounds can not only allow infection from the bacteria in the bite, but they can also allow dangerous staphylococcus bacteria (MRSA) to enter the wound and cause a “staph” infection.
 These can be dangerous, even deadly if not properly treated.
 Furthermore, dogs can carry and spread rabies.
 Additionally, severe scarring and even keloid scarring can occur around a dog bite wound.
 Keloidal scars occur as a result of an overgrowth of granulation tissue (collagen type 3) at the site of a healed skin injury which is then slowly replaced by collagen type 1.
 Early treatment and care can help prevent and/or reduce the effects of scarring.
 Be sure to tell the doctor about your attack so he can treat it properly.

-Because infection is common with dog bite wounds, you should be very careful to regularly change the bandaging around the wound and to perform proper wound care regularly.
+Because infections are common with dog bite wounds, you should be very careful to regularly change the bandaging around the wound and to perform proper wound care regularly.
 Furthermore, you need to take the antibiotics as prescribed to prevent infection.
-Be sure to follow up as ordered for cleaning, wound care and monitoring of the healing process.
+Be sure to follow up as ordered for cleaning, wound care, and monitoring of the healing process.

 3. Report the Incident to Your Local Animal Control.